bitovi/canjs.com/_guides/constructs.md

 ## Initialization
 As you can see above, when a constructor function is called with `new`, can.Construct creates a new instance of that class.
-If you've supplied an instance method called `[init]`, can.Construct will call that as well, passing it the arguments you passed to the constructor.
+If you've supplied an instance method called [init](../docs/can.Construct.prototype.init.html), can.Construct will call that as well, passing it the arguments you passed to the constructor.

 This helps make our Todo a little more configurable: